DATA-BACKED GUIDE · UPDATED JULY 2026

 How much does embalming cost in the UK, and do you need it?

 Embalming, sometimes called hygienic treatment, is an optional extra rather than a legal requirement for most funerals.
-It is often added to a quote by default, which is why it is worth asking about early.
-Knowing the price, and whether you actually want it, can save an unnecessary cost at a hard time.
+It gets added to a quote by default at a lot of firms, which is exactly why it is worth asking about early rather than assuming it has to happen.
+Knowing what the fee is, and whether you actually want or need it, can save an unnecessary cost at a hard time.

 The quick version